SimpleAnnotate

 2. Navigation:

-• Use napari's time slider to navigate between frames.
+• Use napari's time slider to navigate frames

-• Each annotation automatically includes the current frame number.
+• Each annotation automatically records the current frame number

-• Annotations are frame-aware and will only be visible on their respective frames.
+• Annotations only visible on their respective frames

-• Annotations are saved as video_name.txt with format: class_id frame x_center y_center width height
+• Extended YOLO format: class_id frame x_center y_center width height

 Image Classification Labeling